Urigo/tortilla/README.md

 - `diffStep <step>` - Will run `git diff` for the specified step's commit.
 This template helper may receives the following options:
   - `files` - A list of specific file paths separated by a comma (`,`) that we would like to present in our diff.
 The rest of the files in the diff will be ignored.
-  - `submodule` - The name of the submodule which contains the step we would like to reference.
+  - `module` - The name of the submodule which contains the step we would like to reference.
+  - `noTitle` - A flag which indicates whether we should render the step title prior to diffs or not.

 ### Releases